 ELEVATION: 2,899 m (9,511 ft)

 In the southerly island of Mindanao, rising tall over the highland province of Bukidnon is lofty Kitanglad, one of the sister peaks of Dulang-Dulang, and the second tallest pinnacle of the Kitanglad Mountain Range.
-At an impressive height of 2,899 m (9,511 ft), Mount Kitanglad, an inactive volcano, is the fourth highest mountain in the Philippines.
+At an impressive height of 2,899 m (9,511 ft), Mount Kitanglad, an inactive volcano, is ranked fourth among the tallest mountains in the Philippines.

 Legend has it that a great flood once submerged the province of Bukidnon and only the tip of Mount Kitanglad, then overgrown with tanglad (lemon grass), remained visible (kita in the local tongue).
 Thus was the name of the mountain derived.